-This is the most important step that can determine whether or you will earn organic traction.
+The most important step that determines whether or you will earn organic traction is the topic that you choose to write.
 Be it the most prolific writer in your bag, if the content is about a subject that your target audience cares the least, expecting traffic would be like “Waiting for Godot”.

 Want to Save this for a Later Read?

 If you want the next two steps to work in tandem to drive more organic traction, you have to ensure that your unique blog ideas interest the target audience.
 We suggest you to use tools such as Ask the Public, Ahrefs and SEMrush to filter trending blog ideas that are worth writing on.